Nonstaticity with type II, III, or IV matter field in $f(R_{\mu\nu\rho\sigma},g^{\mu\nu})$ gravity

-Also, a null dust is a typical type-II matter field and its generalization to include a spin of the null source, namely a gyraton~\cite{Bonnor:1970b}, is type III~\cite{psm2018,mmv2019}.
-By Theorem~\ref{Prop:nonstaticity2}, a spacetime cannot be static with such a matter field.
-Note, however, that static solutions are possible with multiple matter fields of type II, III, or IV if the total energy-momentum tensor becomes type I~\cite{gergely1998}.
+Proposition~\ref{Prop:nonstaticity2} shows that solutions in the system (\ref{action}) must be stationary or dynamical in a region where a matter field is of type II, III, or IV.
+In particular, solutions with spherical, planar, or hyperbolic symmetry must be dynamical because their metrics can be written in diagonal forms, so that stationarity reduces to staticity in such solutions.
+Note, however, that static solutions are possible with multiple matter fields of type II, III, or IV if the total energy-momentum tensor becomes type I. A spherically symmetric static solution in general relativity with two null dusts in~\cite{gergely1998} is such an example.

-Lastly, any type-IV classical matter field is not known.
-However, renormalized expectation values of the energy-momentum tensor are often of type IV~\cite{roman1986,m-mv2013}.
-Our result asserts that ultra-dense semiclassical regions with a single type-IV matter field cannot be static even with higher-curvature correction terms in the action (\ref{action}).
+The present result asserts that, if back-reaction is taken into account to give a self-consistent solution, ultra-dense semiclassical regions with a single type-IV matter field cannot be static even with higher-curvature correction terms in the action.
+As a consequence, a static Planck-mass relic, which is a hypothetical configuration as a final state of an evaporating black hole~\cite{MacGibbon:1987my}, is possible only if the semiclassical total energy-momentum tensor is of type I. As another consequence, one can safely assume that a semi-classical matter field is of type I whenever the spacetime is static, which simplifies the analysis drastically.